podStation/podstation.github.io/docs/blog/posts/2024-05-20-state-and-future.md

     If you did not open this page, it was automatically opened by podStation when it upgraded.
 Sorry for the disturbance.

 !!! note "TL;DR, Too long; Didn't read, Summary"
     I'm unlikely to finish the required updates on podStation in time, to keep it operational after July 2024.
 It may be disabled in your browser automatically as early as July 2024.
+I still plan to work on it and bring it "back to life", if it is affected, in the near future.
 I suggest that you download your list of subscribed podcasts and start getting familiar with other players.
 This page gives more information on how to do that.

 Hello podStation users,